MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/byok-price-restrictions.md

 Although we recommend a dedicated key vault for Azure Information Protection, the same subscription can be used to create other key vaults that can securely store and manage keys, secrets (such as passwords), and certificates for services and applications that use encryption.

-Benefits of using Azure Key Vault for your Azure Information Protection tenant key:
+Other benefits of using Azure Key Vault for your Azure Information Protection tenant key:

 - Azure Key Vault provides a centralized key management solution that offers a consistent management solution for many cloud-based and even on-premises services that use encryption.